 The monitoring plan is designed and based on the project cycle.
 During the design stage, the monitoring activities will focus on (i) checking the contractor’s bidding documents, particularly to ensure that all necessary environmental requirements have been included; and (ii) checking that the contract documents’ references to environmental mitigation measures requirements have been incorporated as part of contractor’s assignment and making sure that any advance works are carried out in good time.
 Where detailed design is required (e.g. for power distribution lines and avoidance of other resources) the inclusion and checking of designs must be carried out.
 During the construction period, the monitoring activities will focus on ensuring that environmental mitigation measures are implemented, and some performance indicators will be monitored to record the Sub-projects environmental performance and to guide any remedial action to address unexpected impacts.
 Monitoring activities during project operation will focus on recording environmental performance and proposing remedial actions to address unexpected impacts.
 The potential to use local community groups contacts for monitoring should be explored as part of the activities in setting up the Environmental and Social Unit which should have regular meetings with the NGOs as a matter of good practice and to discuss matters of mutual concern.

 At this stage, due to the modest scale of the new power distribution projects and by generally keeping to non-sensitive and non-critical areas the construction and operational impacts will be manageable.
 No insurmountable impacts are predicted providing that the EMP is implemented to its full extent and required in the contract documents.
-However experience suggests that some contractors may not be familiar with this approach or may be reluctant to carry out some measures.
+However, experience suggests that some contractors may not be familiar with this approach or may be reluctant to carry out some measures.
 In order that the contractors are fully aware of the implications of the EMP and to ensure compliance, it is recommended that environmental measures be costed separately in the tender documentation and that payment milestones are linked to environmental performance, vis a vis the carrying out of the EMP.

 The effective implementation of the EMP will be audited as part of the loan conditions and the executing agency must be prepared for this.
 In this regard the MEPCO (the IA) must be prepared to guide the design engineers and contractors on the environmental aspects.